bioinformatist/CrossSCC/README.md

 ```

 Thus, the `matrix` object `cl.b1` contains *GM12878* and *H1* cell of
-batch one, and `cl.b2` contains those of batch two.
+batch 1, and `cl.b2` contains those of batch 2.

 ## How to use?